B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 - and order throughput.

-B2B fulfillment forces the operation to think in terms of shipment architecture.
+B2B fulfillment forces the operation to think in terms of shipment architecture instead.
+That includes:

 - how cartons are built,